 (iii) Statement of Purpose:

-The Statement of Purpose (SoPs) describes why you would like to pursue a Master’s degree in an International college.
+The Statement of Purpose (SoPs) describes your need of pursuance of a Master’s degree in an International college.
 You should be very precise in writing that.
 Your SOP should represent a clear vision for your future career aspects.
 An emotionally charged SOP clearly stating your purpose can make it more effective.

 (iv) Letter of Recommendations (LORs):

-It is important not to get demoralized and drop your application to a particular University if one or more of the above mentioned criteria are not as you expected them to be.
+It is important to not be demoralized and drop your application to a particular University if one or more of the above mentioned criteria are not as you expected them to be.
 For example, if your academic standing is not very great, then you can make up for it with strong SOPs, LORs and a great GRE score.

-You should be aware of the admissions deadline.
+You should be aware of the admission deadline.
 It is advisable to fully prepare your application package by the time.

 The final BYJU’S mantra is to be calm and conscious about the applying norms for a masters degree abroad.
-We’re always ready to help you; we’re reachable at 08884544444 or firstname.lastname@example.org.
+BYJU’S will be glad to help you in your GRE preparation journey.
+You can ask for any assistance related to GRE from us by just giving a missed call at +918884544444, or you can drop an SMS.
+You can write to us at firstname.lastname@example.org